 Perhaps you’ve heard the programmer’s joke, “There are only 10 types of people in the world, those who understand binary, and those who don’t.”

 The end result is the same, however, in that when a program is run, it is loaded into memory in binary form.
-The computer’s CPU (Central Processing Unit) understands only binary instructions, so that’s the form the program needs to be in when it runs.
+The computer’s central processing unit (CPU) understands only binary instructions, so that’s the form the program needs to be in when it runs.

 Binary is the native language of computers because an electrical circuit at its basic level has two states, on or off, represented by a one or a zero.
 In the common numbering system we use every day, base 10, each digit position can be anything from 0 to 9.
-In base 2 (or binary), each position is either a 0 or a 1.
-(In a future blog post we might cover quantum computing, which goes beyond the concept of just 1’s and 0’s in computing.)
+In base 2 (or binary), each position is either a zero or a one.
+(In a future blog post we might cover quantum computing, which goes beyond the concept of just ones and zeros in computing.)

 |Decimal—Base 10||Binary—Base 2|